Valval144/cse15l-lab-reports/individual-lab-report-1.md

 **Installing VS Code**

 <img src="VS.png" width=500>
-- Before starting the lab, I had to install VS Code with this available link (https://code.visualstudio.com/)and downloaded the specific version for my laptop (OSX for Mac and Windows for PC) I chose OSX.
+- Before starting the lab, I had to install VS Code with this available link (https://code.visualstudio.com/) and downloaded the specific version for my laptop (OSX for Mac and Windows for PC) I chose OSX.
 <img src="VSCode.png" width=400>
 - This is what my VS Code looks like when I open it up but I had already used this application before.
 You can see what my recents were which were some of my PAs and my cloned github directory.
-Side note: if I wanted to open up this rendered markdown (a live person of me editing my repository) I could simply click the booklet with the magnifying glass on the top right.
+Side note: if I wanted to open up this rendered markdown (a live version of me editing my repository) I could simply click the booklet with the magnifying glass on the top right.

 ---
 **Remotely Connecting**